 Even if your child is motivated to read, supporting her with a variety of ways and options will keep her momentum going.
 Here are seven tips to open up the wonderful world of reading for your child.

-- Reading Tip for Parents: Picture This!
+4. Picture This!
 During your next outing or gathering, take action-packed photos, then have your child create captions to go with each picture.
 Assemble the pictures and captions in a picture book or album, and add speech and thought bubbles to create a personalized — and probably hysterical — graphic novel.

-- Reading Tip for Parents: Last Comic Standing.
+5. Last Comic Standing.
 Take time to read comic strips together.
 Share favorites from your own childhood and have your child put his favorites on the fridge.
 Read them aloud, and often — repetition is a great way to build reading skills.
 Soon, he’ll love looking forward to the “Sunday funnies” each week.